 How Do I Get My License Reinstated?

-In helping hundreds of clients with legal matters throughout the years, The Chiozza Law Firm has seen the pain and inconvenience that this type of suspension can cause to a client and his or her family.
+In helping hundreds of clients with legal matters throughout the years, the Chiozza Law Firm has seen the pain and inconvenience that this type of suspension can cause to a client and his or her family.
 We do not believe that a city court or criminal court should have the ability to suspend a resident’s driving privileges for unpaid and exorbitant court costs.
+The majority of these people are not criminals.
+They are simply people who don't have the extra money to pay expensive traffic fines and court costs.
 Thankfully, a recent ruling by a federal court has ruled that it is unconstitutional for the State of Tennessee to maintain this practice.

 READ MORE: Federal Judge Rules Tennessee Can't Revoke Driver's Licenses From People Who Can't Pay Court Costs